2023 Best History Schools in the New England Region

 While working on their degree, history majors at Brown accumulate an average of around $13,491 in student debt.

-Out of the 48 schools in the New England Region that were part of this year’s ranking, Williams College landed the # 3 spot on the list.
-Williams is a small private not-for-profit school located in the town of Williamstown.
+A rank of #3 on this year’s list means Williams College is a great place for history students.
+Williams is a small private not-for-profit school located in the fringe town of Williamstown.

 History majors at Williams take out an average of $12,978 in student loans while working on their egree.

 You’ll join some of the best and brightest minds around you if you attend Dartmouth College.
 The school came in at #5 on this year’s Best History Schools in the New England Region list.
-Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.
+Located in the town of Hanover, Dartmouth is a private not-for-profit college with a moderately-sized student population.

 While working on their degree, history majors at Dartmouth accumulate an average of around $16,285 in student debt.

-With a ranking of #6, Amherst College did quite well on this year’s best schools for history students.
+Amherst College landed the #6 spot in the 2023 rankings for the best history programs.
 Amherst is a small private not-for-profit school located in the large suburb of Amherst.

 After completing their degree, history graduates from Amherst carry an average student debtload of $13,350.